Medicare does not specifically cover spouses. However, some people qualify based on their spouse’s or a former spouse’s work record.

 They can enroll in Part B while still using an employer-sponsored health plan.
 They also may enroll during the 8-month period that begins the month after the original health plan or employment ends.

-Medicare base the special enrollment criteria on whichever event comes first, the end of health plan coverage or employment.
+Medicare bases the special enrollment criteria on whichever event comes first: the end of health plan coverage or employment.

-Some people of eligible age or medical background can qualify for coverage using their spouse’s Social Security credits.
+Some people of eligible age or living with certain medical conditions or disabilities can qualify for coverage using their spouse’s Social Security work credits.

-However, Medicare only covers individuals and would not include spouses or dependents.
+However, Medicare coverage only includes individuals and does not include spouses or dependents.

-People who were a dependent on their spouse’s employer-funded health insurance plan that is coming to an end have several options.
+People who were listed as a dependent on their spouse’s employer-funded health insurance plan that is coming to an end have several options.
 These include self-funding extended cover under COBRA laws or the ACA.